 - The Classes tab is where you set the legend count and manage null and excluded values.

 - The Histogram tab is where you view and edit the data ranges of the symbology.
 See Use symbology histograms for more information.

 To display quantitative data with proportional symbology, follow these steps:

 - Select a feature layer in the Contents pane.

 - On the Feature Layer tab, in the Drawing group, click Symbology and click Proportional Symbols.

 The Symbology pane appears.

 - In the Symbology pane, on the Primary symbology tab , choose the numeric field for the data to be mapped, or write an expression.

 To use an expression, click Set an expression to open the Expression Builder dialog box.
 Write an expression and click Verify to validate it.
 Note that although an expression is valid, it may not return a valid numeric value.
 You can filter the Expression Builder dialog box to show only numeric fields to help prevent this.

 - Decide whether to symbolize the data with actual or relative proportional symbols.
 Refer to the sections above for more information.
 Optionally, set the minimum and maximum sizes of the symbol representing your data.

-- To symbolize with actual-sized proportional symbols, choose a Unit to represent the data.
+- To symbolize with actual-sized proportional symbols, choose a Unit value to represent the data.
 Set the Data represents control to Area, Radius (1/2 width), Height (3D only), Width (lines only), or Distance from Center (lines only).
 Adjust the symbol form, symbol fill, and background symbol as needed.

 Modify proportional symbology